Beautiful (2009 film): Plot

 In the fictional Adelaide suburb of Sunshine Hills, three teenage girls have disappeared: Jenny Wells (found in a dumpster with her body cut open), Teresa Fields (found impaled and hanging from a clothesline), and Amanda Howatt, who disappeared three days earlier.

-14-year-old Danny Hobson (Sebastian Gregory) is a loner, who lives with his police officer father Alan (Aaron Jeffery) and stepmother Sherrie (Peta Wilson).
-He is obsessed with his 17-year-old neighbour, Suzy Thomson (Tahyna Tozzi).
+14-year-old Danny Hobson is a loner, who lives with his police officer father Alan and stepmother Sherrie.
+He is obsessed with his 17-year-old neighbour, Suzy Thomson.
 They become friends and she tells him about the girls and the mysterious owners of number 46.
 She sends him to take some photos with his camera.
 They walk to number 46, where Suzy tells Danny that a woman is always staring out the window.

 While walking down the street, Danny's bouncy ball lands in the backyard of number 46.
-He introduces himself to the house's owner, a mysterious woman named Jennifer (Asher Keddie), who asks him to leave her alone.
+He introduces himself to the house's owner, a woman named Jennifer, who asks him to leave her alone.
 At night, he hides in a bush and sees a car approach the house.
 The driver, Jennifer's boyfriend, gets out and stares at Danny, who takes a photo of him.

 Danny develops the photos and takes them to Suzy, who recognises the boyfriend from a police newsletter.
-They read through several newsletters and Suzy identifies the man as Max Forster (Socratis Otto), a convicted rapist.
+They read through several newsletters and Suzy identifies the man as Max Forster, a convicted rapist.
 Danny begins to suspect Jennifer is being held against her will in the house by Max.
 Danny goes to meet Jennifer and she shows him a bracelet which is important to her.
 He immediately recognises the bracelet as one belonging to his mother, whom he never met.
 He accuses her of being his mother.

 Danny has a dream where Suzy is abducted.
 He wakes up to learn that she has been kidnapped from her bedroom.
 Alan interrogates Danny, who says he and Suzy only talked about the girls and number 46.
 Alan and some fellow officers investigate number 46, but find nothing suspicious.
 Danny receives a phone call from Suzy, who tells him that Max kidnapped her and that he knows Danny sent the police to his house.
 Danny must come to the house if he wants to see Suzy alive.